home-assistant/home-assistant.io/source/_integrations/discord.markdown

 <div class='note'>

-Note that the name you give your application in the [Discord My Apps page](https://discordapp.com/developers/applications/me) will determine the name of the notify service.
-For example: if you enter "Discord", the service will be named notify.discord.
+The name you give your application on the [Discord My Apps page](https://discordapp.com/developers/applications/me) will determine the name of the notify service.
+For example: if you enter "Discord Chat", the service will be named `notify.discord_chat`.

 </div>